 Jim is the President of the Choice Foundation, the governing board of three turnaround public charter schools in New Orleans that educate 1500 high poverty students.
-He is a member of the Board of Trustees, serving on the Executive Committee and as Chairman of the Investment Committee.
-He is also a member of the International Society of Barristers and a Fellow of the American and Louisiana Bar Foundations and a member of the New Orleans Opera Association Board.
-Jim was a recipient of the Defender of Civil Liberties Award from the ACLU in 2011 for work on solitary confinement issues at Angola and was formerly the Treasurer of the Innocence Project New Orleans.
-Jim has taught at Loyola Law School and Tulane University in trial advocacy and media law.
+He is a member of the Xavier University of Louisiana Board of Trustees, serving on the Executive Committee and as Chairman of the Investment Committee.
+He is also a member of the New Orleans Opera Association Board.
+Jim is a fellow of the American and Louisiana Bar Foundations and a member of the International Society of Barristers.
+He was a recipient of the Defender of Civil Liberties Award from the ACLU in 2011 for work on solitary confinement issues at Angola and was formerly the Treasurer of the Innocence Project New Orleans.
+Jim has taught at Loyola Law School and Tulane University.

 J.D., magna cum laude, from Tulane University School of Law, 1987